Policy number: CS-1009-2014

 - All staff are aware of how to detect and report a possible security incident (refer to R.1 and R.2 in Appendix B);

 - All staff are required to inspect their payment terminal at the beginning of each shift to identify if the device has been tampered with.
 If staff become aware of any suspected tampering they are to report the incident immediately as per Appendix B of this policy;

 - Access to cardholder data is restricted to authorized staff only, whose job responsibilities require such access.

 - Upon termination of an employee it is the Manager’s responsibility to revoke access to sensitive areas by completing an Access Change form for the individual that has been terminated available on the IT Self Service Portal.

-- Each staff member handling payment card information has read the Information Technology Use and Security Policy CS-1502-2002.
+- Each staff member handling payment card information has read the Acceptable Employee Use of IT Resources Policy CS-1502-2002.

 Staff must ensure cardholder data is not stored physically or electronically after successfully processed or reconciled payments (refer to P.2 in Appendix A).

 Departments found not to be in compliance with this Policy and/or having inadequate security may have payment card processing privileges suspended.

 Refer to P.3 in Appendix A for Financial Manager Responsibilities.